 - Despite appearances, this is not a bull market; it’s more likely a bear market-in-waiting

-- Homebuilders should thrive at the expense of commercial real estate developers
+- Homebuilders should thrive at the expense of commercial real estate developers.

-- The Biotechnology, Software and Metals & Mining industries should fare best in the second half, as should carefully selected Emerging Markets shares
+- The Biotechnology, Software, and Metals & Mining industries should fare best in the second half, as should carefully selected Emerging Markets shares.

 Post mortem on H1

-Considering how well stocks have rebounded since the initial coronavirus panic, it’s odd that the financial sector is down 23.18% since January 1.
+Considering how well stocks have rebounded since the initial coronavirus panic, it’s odd that the financial sector has been down 23.18% since January 1.
 Indeed, the Capital Markets industry is in a modest 4.23% year-to-date slump – a mirror image of the S&P. But the retail end of the sector – the Banks and Consumer Finance industries – each lost about one-third of their value.

 While Industrials, Real Estate, and Utilities all saw double-digit drops, the Information Technology sector was unique in reaping a double-digit gain.
-Overall, it was up 13.11% year-to-date, almost all of it due to software and hardware sales; services, network gear, and computer parts all had lackluster first-half returns.
+Overall, it was up 13.11% year-to-date, almost all of it due to Software and hardware sales; services, network gear, and computer parts all had lackluster first-half returns.

 Sure, this could all change quickly, but there’s little reason to take that on faith.
-A Moving Average Convergence/Divergence oscillator shows that the 12-day average for the S&P has been steadily below the 26-day for weeks, suggesting that sentiment is bearish, no matter how frothy the stock market recovery appears on its surface.
+A Moving Average Convergence/Divergence oscillator shows that the 12-day average for the S&P has been steadily below the 26-day for weeks, suggesting that sentiment is bearish, no matter how bubbly the stock market recovery appears on its surface.

 H2 outlook: Communication Services

-T-Mobile US (TMUS: $110.19) might be well-suited to take advantage of this surge, but a lot of this thesis is already priced in.
+T-Mobile U.S. (TMUS: $110.19) might be well-suited to take advantage of this surge, but a lot of this thesis is already priced in.

 H2 outlook: Consumer Discretionary

 In good times and bad, how you feel about the Consumer Discretionary sector reflects how you think about the broader economy.
-Since we have no tangible idea of how we’re going to recover in the second half, let’s remember that the score at the end of the first half is COVID 19, Humanity 0.
+Since we have no idea how we’re going to recover in the second half, let’s remember that the score at the end of the first half is COVID 19, Humanity 0.

-This analysis is being written on a day when the U.S. set a 24-hour record for new infections.
+This analysis is written on a day when the U.S. set a 24-hour record for new infections.

-So, as this second peak – oh, we’re not even talking about the second wave – skulks around the country, you can expect Internet & Direct Marketing Retail to continue to thrive, and Automobiles to continue to tank.
+So, as this second peak – oh, we’re not even talking about the second wave – skulks around the country, you can expect Internet & Direct Marketing Retail to continue to thrive and Automobiles to continue to tank.

 H2 outlook: Consumer Staples

-If you’re looking for relative bright spots, consider such countercyclical names as the currently dipping Colgate-Palmolive (CL: $72.64) under Household Products, or Kroger (KR: $32.78) in Food & Staples Retailing.
+If you’re looking for relative bright spots, consider such countercyclical names as the currently dipping Colgate-Palmolive (CL: $72.64) under Household Products or Kroger (K.R.: $32.78) in Food & Staples Retailing.